 When you reach 18th level, your connection to the Norns allows you to cement a creature in destiny or doom.

 Destiny.
-As an action, choose a creature within 30 feet of you and expend 1 to 10 spell points.
-The creature regains 1d8 hit points per spell point spent.
+As an action, choose a creature within 30 feet of you and expend 1 to 10 sorcery points.
+The creature regains 1d8 hit points per sorcery point spent.

 Doom.
-As an action, choose a creature within 30 feet of you and expend 1 to 10 spell points.
-The creature must make a Constitution saving throw, taking 2d8 necrotic damage per spell point spent on a failed save, or half as much damage on a successful one.
+As an action, choose a creature within 30 feet of you and expend 1 to 10 sorcery points.
+The creature must make a Constitution saving throw, taking 2d8 necrotic damage per sorcery point spent on a failed save, or half as much damage on a successful one.